Start Here

 Yes, the initials of this section are deliberately chosen.
 Awe is the word I often return to, when I am learning new things about our natural world and, in particular, how our species can find a sense of peace through interaction with what we now think of as the wild.

 This project will be shared in seasons, each focussing on one particular facet of the vast whole—our stolen birthright.
 The first season revolves around the word ‘respect’ and its application to the subject.
+The second, around the word and concept of ‘mapping’.

-In this section, every MONDAY, I share an essay or a workbook entry, discussing one facet of how we can use the wealth of hunter-fisher-gatherer skills and knowledge in today’s modern, busy world.
+In this section, I share an essay or a workbook entry, discussing one facet of how we can use the wealth of hunter-fisher-gatherer skills and knowledge in today’s modern, busy world.
 Although parts of this project will be sharing and teaching practical skills, I am keen to discuss and demonstrate how knowing these things (such as how to find and purify water, where and how to gather food, how to build shelters, make medicines, and so much more) makes us feel more confident in our day-to-day lives, how we walk taller and feel mentally, emotionally, stronger.

 There is a true sense of empowerment which comes with the study of ancestral skills.
 And, for this section, that is a key word: study.
 Even the most seasoned bushcraft instructor or wilderness guide, if they are truly skilled at what they do, will admit they are but a student of the subject.
 We all have so much to learn about being a part of nature—and I am grateful to have this opportunity to share that journey with you.